dkurukula/batscripts/README.md

 collection of useful batch scripts to run on Windows

 - getdate.bat
-  Get system date in a format that can be used as cli argument in python
+    Get system date with year and month in a format that can be used as cli argument in python